lyticus/tracker/README.md

 Lyticus' mission is to prevent analytics client vendor lock-in.

-It does so by providing a uniform abstraction layer which serves as a facade for a supported analytics client.
+It does so by providing an open-source uniform abstraction layer which serves as a facade for a supported analytics client.

+Lyticus maintly targets JavaScript Single-Page Applications (SPAs).

 ## Supported clients